ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 -   **`maxFeePerGas`**: The maximum fee per gas the user is willing to pay.
 This includes the base fee and the priority fee.
 -   **`maxPriorityFeePerGas`**: Also known as the tip, this incentivizes miners to prioritize the transaction.

 The network determines the actual fee based on the current demand for block space and the transaction’s priority.
-Fortunately, the Opus Pool SDK provides gas estimation, simplifying the process.
+Fortunately, the OPUS Pool SDK provides gas estimation, simplifying the process.

 {% endhint %}

 The `StakeTransactionData` object returned by `buildStakeTransaction` includes the following parameters:

 -   **`transaction` (Hex)**: A contract hashed method call with encoded arguments (the transformation of the method call into this encoded and hashed form is handled by the `encodeFunctionData` method from the viem library).
 -   **`amount` (bigint)**: The amount of ETH being staked
 -   **`gasEstimation` (bigint)**: The estimated gas required for the transaction.
 -   **`maxPriorityFeePerGas` (bigint)**: The maximum priority fee per gas (in wei).